-Are you interested in some brief advice on how to use snow blower?
+Are you interested in some brief advice on how to operate a snow blower?

-Here we give you some tips on how to use snow blowers, these tips will get you prepared for any amount or level of snow you might encounter.
+Here we give you some tips on how to operate snow blowers, these tips will get you prepared for any amount or level of snow you might encounter.

 Check this out if you haven’t buy yet: 6 Best Electric Snow Blowers | Check Buying Guidelines